UBC-MDS/DSCI_532_GROUP_111_FLIGHT_EXPLORER/CODE_OF_CONDUCT.md

 This project is created and maintained by people of different backgrounds orginating from the UBC Masters of Data Science program.
 As such, this project will adhere to the [MDS code of conduct](https://ubc-mds.github.io/resources_pages/code_of_conduct/).
 Similarly, anyone contributing towards this project are expected to be courteous, understanding and welcoming of diversity.

 # Expected Behavior
-In accordance with the Inclusion Statement, all interactiongs regarding this project are expected to:
+In accordance with the Inclusion Statement, all interactions regarding this project are expected to:
 - be inclusive in speech, actions, and written word
 - be respectful of differences
 - be courteous towards others